 We investigated the birth of Jesus – Yeshu Satsang – through Krishna’s birth.
 Mythology records that Krishna had an older brother Balarama (Balrama).
 Nanda was Krishna’s foster-father who also raised Balarama as Krishna’s older brother.
 The epics recount many childhood stories of brothers Krishna and Balarama together defeating various asuras in battle.
-Krishna and Balarama partnered to accomplish their common purpose – defeating evil.
+Krishna and Balarama partnered to accomplish their common goal – defeating evil.

 Jesus & John, like Krishna & Balarama